395t/review-assignments/_summaries/dai2017deformable_1.md

 ![MNIST](dai2017deformable_1b.PNG)

-## Deformable RIO Pooling
+## Deformable ROI Pooling

-RIO pooling converts an arbitrary sized input rectagular region into fixed size features.
+ROI pooling converts an arbitrary sized input rectagular region into fixed size features.

 Similar to deformable convolutions, offsets are added to spatial binning positions.

-Offsets are obtained by first generating the pooled feature maps, then running a fully connected layer to generate normalized offsets, and finally transforming the normalized offsets into real offsets by scaling it with the RIO's width and height.
+Offsets are obtained by first generating the pooled feature maps, then running a fully connected layer to generate normalized offsets, and finally transforming the normalized offsets into real offsets by scaling it with the ROI's width and height.

-Offset normalization allows offsets to be independent of RIO size.
+Offset normalization allows offsets to be independent of ROI size.

 ![MNIST](dai2017deformable_1c.PNG)